AdamWojtul28/CEN3031_Group_Project/Sprint2.md

 -
 - Frontend was able to create a login page that checks username and password contents before sending to backend
 - Backend was able to incorporate functionality for both the signin and login pages
-  - For the signin page, when a new user is made, out group checks to ensure no idenitcal username exists
+  - For the signin page, when a new user is made, our group checks to ensure no idenitcal username exists
   - For the login page, our group was able to implement behavior based on submitted username+password and send response back to frontend
     - Correct username, password returns 202 response
     - Correct username, wrong password yields 401 response
     - No instance of username yields 404 response
   - PUT AND DELETE instances also have behavior for whether user exists or not
 - Backend wrote 11 test cases for Postman to ensure the aforementioned behavior yields the appropriate response
+- Expanded the user table in the MySQL database.
+The user table now has more information other than the basic username and password, which will be used in sprint 2 to update user profile data

 ## Videos